Updated: September 20th, 2018

 YOU SHOULD TAKE A DAY TRIP TO ASSISI IF…

 …YOU LIKE SMALL MEDIEVAL TOWNS.

-Assisi is one of the most well preserved medieval cities in Italy which you’ll understand as you walk the streets and alleys with your hair braids and your imps.
+Assisi is one of the most well preserved medieval cities in Italy which you’ll understand as you walk the streets and alleys with your fancy hair braids and your dragons.
 I’ll let these photos straight out of Kings Landing speak for themselves.

 Here stands the fortress of Rocca Maggiore, a 12th century fortress I unfortunately didn’t get to explore on my day trip to Assisi.
 It was built in 1174 for military defense and offers one of the best panoramic views of Umbria… or so I’ve heard.

 This is the Temple of Minerva, an ancient Roman building built in the 1st century BC and attributed to the goddess Minerva.
 Minerva was the Roman goddess of wisdom and, as you can imagine, has a most horrific origin story.
 Please, allow me to disgust you!

 The Roman god Jupiter impregnated the titaness Metis then remembered hearing a prophecy that his own child would one day overthrow him.
 So naturally he did only what could be done: he swallowed Metis whole.
 (How big is Jupiter?!)
 Inside Jupiter, Metis forged weapons and armor for her child-to-be.
 Obviously, from all the pounding and weapon-making, this gave Jupiter a headache.
 To relieve the pain, the Roman god Vulcan split open Jupiter’s head and out popped his child… Minerva… as a full-grown woman with some kickass weapons.